-i) Currency risk - Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.
-The Company has no funds held in foreign currencies, and as a result, is not exposed to significant exchange risk on its financial instruments at year-end.

-- ii) Interest rate risk Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
+- i) Currency risk Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in foreign exchange rates.
+The Company has no funds held in foreign currencies, and as a result, is not exposed to significant exchange risk on its financial instruments at period-end. - ii) Interest rate risk Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 Interest earned on cash is at nominal interest rates.
-The Company's loan payable has a fixed interest rate.
-The loan was repaid during the year ended June 30, 2024.
-The Company does not consider interest rate risk to be significant. - iii) Other price risk Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk or currency risk, whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
-The Company is not exposed to significant other price risk. - d) Capital management
+The Company does not consider interest rate risk to be significant.

+iii) Other price risk - Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk or currency risk, whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
+The Company is not exposed to significant other price risk.

+d) Capital management

 Capital is comprised of the Company's shareholders' equity and any debt it may issue.
-As at June 30, 2024, the Company's shareholders' equity was \$3,003,695 (2023 - \$885,765).
+As at December 31, 2024, the Company's shareholders' equity was \$2,001,511 (June 30, 2024 - \$3,003,695).
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support its operations and business development.
 The board of directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.